Gestational hypertension: Treatment

+The acute physiological responses include increased cardiac output (CO) of the individual (increased heart rate and stroke volume).
+This increase in CO can inadvertently maintain the amount of blood going into the muscles, improving the muscle's functionality later.
+Exercising can also improve systolic and diastolic blood pressure, making it easier for blood to pump to the body.
+Through regular bouts of physical activity, blood pressure can be reduced, thereby reducing the incidence of hypertension.
+A recent meta-analysis presented that exercise interventions in pregnant women could reduce systolic and diastolic blood pressure.
+The meta-analysis study found that exercise is more likely to reduce the risk of hypertensive disorder of pregnancy in women who are more prone to developing hypertensive disorders of pregnancy.
+Risk factors that influence the likelihood of developing hypertensive disorders of pregnancy include, a maternal age of 40 or more, pre-pregnancy obesity, excess weight gain during pregnancy and gestational diabetes.

+Aerobic exercise has been shown to regulate blood pressure more effectively than resistance training.
+Compared to having a sedentary lifestyle, being physically active in aerobic exercise for 30-60 minutes 2-7 times a week significantly decreases the risk of gestational hypertension in pregnancy compared to a sedentary pregnant individual.
+It is recommended to see the effects of exercising; a person should aim for 5-7 days/ week of aerobic exercise.
+This exercise should be light to moderate intensity, up to ~85% of max heart rate (220-age).
+Aerobic exercise can decrease SBP by 5- 15 mmHg, versus resistance training, which decreases it by 3- 5 mmHg.
+Aerobic exercises such as jogging, rowing, dancing, or hiking can decrease SBP the most.
+The decrease in SBP can regulate the effect of hypertension, ensuring the baby will not be harmed.
+Resistance training takes a toll on the cardiovascular system in untrained individuals, leading to a reluctance to prescribe resistance training to reduce blood pressure.

 Evolutionary considerations

 Humans

 Gestational hypertension is one of the most common disorders seen in human pregnancies.
 Though relatively benign on its own, in roughly half of the cases of gestational hypertension the disorder progresses into pre-eclampsia, a dangerous condition that can prove fatal to expectant mothers.
 However, gestational hypertension is a condition that is fairly rare to see in other animals.
 For years, it has been the belief of the scientific community that gestational hypertension and pre-eclampsia were relatively unique to humans, although there has been some recent evidence that other primates can also develop similar conditions, albeit due to different underlying mechanisms.
 The underlying cause of gestational hypertension in humans is commonly believed to be an improperly implanted placenta.
-Humans have evolved to have a very invasive placenta to facilitate better oxygen transfer from the mother to the fetus, to support the growth of its large brain.
+Humans have evolved to have a very invasive placenta to facilitate better oxygen transfer from the mother to the fetus, and to support the growth of its large brain.